jobb-rodriguez/analytics-portfolio/notes/excel/README.md

 For example, look up the price of an automotive part by the part number, or find an employee name based on their employee ID.

 > [!NOTE]
-> You can test out XLOOKUP with [Alex the Analyts's XLOOKUP Template](excel/xlookup.xlsx).
+> You can test out XLOOKUP with [XLOOKUP Template](excel/xlookup.xlsx).

 > [!IMPORTANT]
 > You can read XLOOKUP's documentation [here](https://support.microsoft.com/en-us/office/xlookup-function-b7fd680e-6d10-43e6-84f9-88eae8bf5929).
 It is a newer version of ```VLOOKUP```.

+# Conditional Formatting
+- When using Icon Sets, you can check the *rules*.
+Alex commonly uses the Direction Arrows.
+- Use Color Scales as Heatmap.
+Data Bars are not used very often.
+- Set rules for the Top/Bottom data with Top/Bottom Rules.
+- *Highlight Cells Rules* is the most used feature.

+Sample Use Cases:
+- Finding Duplicates is useful for Data Cleaning.
+-

+> [!NOTE]
+> You can test out XLOOKUP with [Conditional Formatting Template](excel/conditional_formatting.xlsx).

 # Advanced Lessons
 For more advanced topics in Excel, you can review [Excel Skills for Business](https://www.coursera.org/specializations/excel).